Portland Volleyball Association - Playing Regulations

 PLAYERS

-Teams may start with 5 players.
-If fewer than 5 players are present, game is forfeited to the opposing team.
-If both teams fail to have 5 players present, both teams will receive a loss in the standings.
+Teams consist of 6 players.
+In order to reduce forfeits, when necessary, teams may play with 4 players.
+If fewer than 4 players are present, set is forfeited to the opposing team.
+If both teams fail to have 4 players present, both teams will receive a loss in the standings.
+This will include playoffs.
+Players will still have to rotate in position and therefore serve in the correct rotation.
+Server will be the back row player with the other 3 being front row players.

 COED ONLY

-The player positions must alternate man/woman/man/woman (if less than 6 players there can be no more than three (3) players of the same sex).
+The player positions must alternate man/woman/man/woman.
 When a ball is hit two or more times and crosses the plane of the net, one hit must be by a woman.

-A back row male may block, if two women and 1 man are at the net.
+A back row male may block if two women and one man are at the net.

-If a team has 3 women and 2 men, they will always rotate so that 3 players are in the front row and 2 are in the back row (no ghost).
+If a team has 5 players consisting of 3 women and 2 men they will always rotate so that 3 players are in the front row and 2 are in the back row--no ghost rule.

-It a team has 4 women and 2 men, the men must still be lined up as though there are 3 men (they CANNOT be opposite each other in the lineup).
-In addition, the extra woman may still be the only woman to touch the ball before it goes over the net.
+If a team has 4 women and 2 men, the men must still be lined up as though there are 3 men (they CANNOT be opposite each other in the lineup).
+In addition, the extra woman does not count as a man touching the ball when there is more than one contact.

 OFFICIALS